ArtKoches/gh-users-search/README.md

 #### Usage
 1. Enter a GitHub username in the search bar.
+2. Change the sorting results if necessary (it is set to Descending by default).
-2. Navigate between pages using the pagination controls.
+3. Navigate between pages using the pagination controls.
-3. Click on a username to open a dialog with detailed user information and a link to GitHub profile.
+4. Click on a username to open a dialog with detailed user information and a link to GitHub profile.